Local Void: Location and dimensions

 Voids are affected by the way gravity causes matter in the universe to "clump together", herding galaxies into clusters and chains, which are separated by regions mostly devoid of galaxies, yet the exact mechanisms are subject to scientific debate.

 Astronomers have previously noticed that the Milky Way sits in a large, flat array of galaxies called the Local Sheet, which bounds the Local Void.
 The Local Void extends approximately 60 Mpc, beginning at the edge of the Local Group.
 It is believed that the distance from Earth to the centre of the Local Void must be at least 23 Mpc.

-The size of the Local Void was calculated due to an isolated dwarf galaxy known as ESO 461-36 located inside it.
-The bigger and emptier the void, the weaker its gravity, and the faster the dwarf should be fleeing the void towards concentrations of matter, yet discrepancies give room for competing theories.
-Dark energy has been suggested as one alternative explanation for the speedy expulsion of the dwarf galaxy.
+The size of the Local Void was calculated by means of an isolated dwarf galaxy known as ESO 461-36 located inside it.
+The bigger and emptier the void, the weaker its gravity, and the faster the dwarf should be fleeing the void towards concentrations of matter, although discrepancies give room for competing explanations, including the conjectured dark energy.

 An earlier "Hubble Bubble" model, based on measured velocities of Type 1a supernovae, proposed a relative void centred on the Milky Way.
 Recent analysis of that data, however, suggested that interstellar dust had resulted in misleading measurements.

 Several authors have shown that the local universe up to 300 Mpc from the Milky Way is less dense than surrounding areas – by 15–50%.
 This has been called the Local Void or Local Hole.
 Some media reports have dubbed it the KBC Void, although this name has not been taken up in other publications.